Privacy Policy

 If you elect to Gift Aid a donation or membership subscription fee, we may share your relevant personal information to HM Government when making the claim for Gift Aid.

-We will not otherwise share your personal information with third parties unless we have your consent, we are required to do so by law, or we receive a lawful request by a governmental or law enforcement authority to do so.
+We will not otherwise share your personal information with third parties unless we have your consent, we are required to do so by law, we receive a lawful request by a governmental or law enforcement authority to do so, or we are assisting the police in the investigation of a possible crime.

 We will not sell or license the use of your personal information to third parties.